 Keith Harris and Orville

-This duo famous due were around for many years, even going as far as having a UK top 10 hit in 1982.
-Keith has been a ventriloquist for many years and had his own television show with Orville and Cuddles the Monkey in the 1980s.
-He is known for his slapstick jibes, recently adding self-mockery to his act.
-Cheeky but recognisable, Keith Harris has achieved something that most puppeteers miss out on, recognition under his own name.
+This duo was famous for many years, even achieving a UK top 10 hit in 1982.
+Keith had been a ventriloquist for many years and had his own television show, featuring Orville and Cuddles the Monkey, in the 1980s.
+He was known for his slapstick humour, incorporating self-mockery into his act.
+Cheeky but recognisable, Keith Harris achieved something that most puppeteers miss out on: recognition under his own name.

 Jim Henson and Kermit